junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 # 1. The Comfort of the Sick Person

 A person who is sick should rest in a quiet, comfortable place with plenty of fresh air and light.
 He should keep from getting too hot or cold.
 If the air is cold or the person is chilled, cover him with a sheet or blanket.
-But if the weather is hot or the person has a fever, do not cover him at all (see p.
-75).
+But if the weather is hot or the person has a fever, do not cover him at all (see [page 75](#page-75)).

 # 2. Liquids